OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 (in simulated time units).
 The :doc:`scheduler section <scheduler>` explains in detail what happens when you call ``run()``.

-While the simulation is running, the current progress is logged via loguru at the ``'TRACE'`` level.
-You can make this trace visible by setting the environment variable ``LOGURU_LEVEL`` to ``TRACE`` or by adding a handler at the ``TRACE`` level to loguru, for example like this:
+While the simulation is running, the current progress is visualized using a `tqdm <https://pypi.org/project/tqdm/>`_ progress bar.
+You can turn this off using the `print_progress` parameter of `world.run`:

 .. code-block:: python

-   import sys
-   from loguru import logger

-   logger.remove()  # Remove the existing handler
-   logger.add(sys.stderr, level='TRACE')
+   world.run(until=10, print_progress=False)

+If you want a more detailed progress report, you can also set ``print_progress='individual'`` which will produce a separate progress bar for each simulator in your simulation.

 We can also set the *lazy_stepping* flag (default: ``True``).
 If ``True``, a simulator can only run ahead one step of its successors.
 If